 The soil contamination is described, including the type, concentration and specific location of such contaminants, in Exhibit B, which is attached hereto and made a part hereof.
-Groundwater contaminant concentrations and restrictions for SA-6 South in its entirety are addressed in the Classification Exception Area (CEA) approved by the NJDEP on February 16, 2012 and in a forthcoming Remedial Action Permit for Groundwater (recent groundwater samples collected in the Tract 1 portion of the Property do not indicate shallow groundwater contamination within the Property).
+Groundwater contaminant concentrations and restrictions for SA-6 South in its entirety are addressed in the Classification Exception Area (CEA) approved by the NJDEP on February 16, 2012 and in a forthcoming Remedial Action Permit for Groundwater (recent groundwater samples for the Property do not indicate shallow groundwater contamination).
 As a result of the remaining soil contamination, there is a statutory requirement for this Deed Notice and engineering controls in accordance with N.J.S.A.
 58:10B-13.
-Under the terms of the Consent Decree (for Tract 2), Honeywell is responsible for monitoring and maintaining the soil remediation for the Property in perpetuity or until remediation is implemented that renders this Deed Notice unnecessary.
+Under the terms of the Consent Decree and this Deed Notice, Honeywell is responsible for monitoring and maintaining the soil remediation for the Property in perpetuity.